 Two forms of encoding a protocol identification field are specified.
 With either of these two encoding forms, the encoding includes sufficient information for the receiving HLDPE to: (a) identify the protocol identification field; (b) determine the PI type; and (3) identify the PI.
-The HLDPE is then enabled to strip the PIF from the data payload and forward the resulting payload to the network-layer protocol that is associated with the PI type and the PI.
+The HLDPE is then enabled to strip the PIF from the data payload and forward the resulting payload to the network-layer protocol that is associated with the PI.